Basil

 Sweet basil (O. basilicum) is a different species from holy basil (O. tenuiflorum).
 Holy basil has a more medicinal flavor and is favored by some for use in Thai cooking.
 It has purple stems and leaves that are floppier than sweet basil, with its slim, pointed shape leaves.

-Basil has powerful antibacterial properties that can even help restrain strains of bacterial infections that are not responding to antibiotics.
-It is also rich in vitamin K, with one half cup containing 108% of your minimum daily allowance.
+Basil has powerful antibacterial properties that can even help restrain bacterial infection strains that do not respond to antibiotics.
+It is also rich in vitamin K, with one-half cup containing 108% of your minimum daily requirement.

-A 2004 study from Food Microbiology showed that adding the essential oil of basil or thyme in very low quantities of just 1% to water used for cleansing vegetables helped reduce the quantity of Shigella bacteria found on the food.
+A 2004 study from Food Microbiology showed that adding the essential oil of basil or thyme to water in quantities of just 1% and using the solution to clean vegetables significantly reduced the quantity of Shigella bacteria found in the food.
 Shigella is a bacteria that triggers diarrhea.
 By adding fresh basil to your salads you can help fight, counter, and reduce the impact of unwanted bacteria in fresh foods.
 Oral disinfectants containing basil can kill 99% of germs found in your mouth.

-Boiling some fresh basil, ginger, and a bit of cardamon in water and sipping is an excellent and effective traditional remedy for treating strep and sore throats.
+Boiling some fresh basil, ginger, and a bit of cardamom in water and sipping it is an excellent and effective traditional remedy for treating strep and sore throats.

-Basile is an adaptogenic herb that helps the body cope with stress and its symptoms from lethargy, to anxiety, to headaches, to irritability.
+Basil is an adaptogenic herb that helps the body cope with stress and its symptoms including lethargy, anxiety, headaches, and irritability.

-The compounds rientin and viceninare, found in basil are powerful flavonoids known for their ability to protect white blood cells and help prevent damage from cancer causing free radicals.
+The compounds orientin and viceninare, found in basil are powerful flavonoids known for their ability to protect white blood cells and help prevent damage from cancer-causing free radicals.

 Basilisk to Basil